Biological immortality

-Biological immortality (sometimes referred to as bio-indefinite mortality) is a state in which the rate of mortality from senescence (or aging) is stable or decreasing, thus decoupling it from chronological age.
+Biological immortality (sometimes referred to as bio-indefinite mortality) is a state in which the rate of mortality from senescence (aging) is stable or decreasing, thus decoupling it from chronological age.
 Various unicellular and multicellular species, including some vertebrates, achieve this state either throughout their existence or after living long enough.
 A biologically immortal living being can still die from means other than senescence, such as through injury, poison, disease, predation, lack of available resources, or changes to environment.
-Studies of biological immortality mechanisms provide important clues for anti-aging research.
+Studies of biological immortality mechanisms are considered important by those who seek to extend our natural lifespan.

 This definition of immortality has been challenged in the Handbook of the Biology of Aging, because the increase in rate of mortality as a function of chronological age may be negligible at extremely old ages, an idea referred to as the late-life mortality plateau.
 The rate of mortality may cease to increase in old age, but in most cases that rate is typically very high.